dsmsuite/dsmsuite.github.io/user_guide_dotnet.md

 	* Running the analyzer with a not existing settings file.
 A settings file using default settings will be created.
 * Edit the analyzer settings file if required:
     * Update the AssemblyDirectory setting to point to the directory where the assemblies to be anayzed have been located.
-	* Update the OutputFilename to the name of the product to which the assemblies belong.
+	* Update the OutputFilename to the name of the product.
 	* Set LoggingEnabled if required.
 * Run the analyzer from the command line with the analyzer settings filename as argument.
 * The analyzer will: